6.1 – The Margin Calculator

 Have a look at the image below –

 One thing that stands out clearly is the change in futures price.
-The contract expiring on 26th Feb 2015 is trading at Rs.1,032/- while at the same time the contract expiring on 29th Jan is trading at Rs.1,022.8/-.
-Which means the mid month contract is more expensive compared to the current month contract.
+The contract expires on 26th Feb 2015 is trading at Rs.1,032/- while at the same time the contract expiring on 29th Jan is trading at Rs.1,022.8/-.
+Which means the mid-month contract is more expensive compared to the current month contract.
 This is always the case; the larger the time to expiry, the higher is the price.
-In fact as I write this, Bharat Forge Limited’s March contract expiring on 29th March 2015 is trading at Rs.1,037.4/-.
+In fact, as I write this, Bharat Forge Limited’s March contract expiring on 29th March 2015 is trading at Rs.1,037.4/-.

-For now just remember this – The current month futures price should be less than mid month futures price, which should be less than far month futures price.
-There is a mathematical reason for this, the same will be discussed when we take up the futures pricing formula.
+For now, remember this – The current month futures price should be less than mid-month futures price, which should be less than far month futures price.
+There is a mathematical reason for this; the same will be discussed when we take up the futures pricing formula.

-- The February contract would now graduate as the current month contract from being the mid month contract until the previous day
+- The February contract would now graduate as the current month contract from the mid-month contract until the previous day.

-- The March contract would now be considered the mid month contract (graduated from being far month the previous day to mid month now)
+- The March contract would now be considered the mid-month contract (graduated from being the far month the previous day to a mid-month now)

 - The April contract, which is newly introduced, becomes the far month contract.

-Anyway, continuing with Bharat Forge Limited futures contract example, because I have a slightly long term view, I can buy the futures contract expiring on 26th February 2015 and hold the February contract till I deem appropriate.
-However, there is another alternative as well – instead of buying the February contract, I can go ahead and buy the January contract, hold on to it till around expiry, and very close to expiry, I can square off the January contract and buy the February contract.
+Anyway, continuing with Bharat Forge Limited futures contract example, because I have a slightly longer-term view, I can buy the futures contract expiring on 26th February 2015 and hold the February contract till I deem appropriate.
+However, there is another alternative, as well.
+Instead of buying the February contract, I can buy the January contract, hold on to it until around expiry and very close to expiry.
+I can square off the January contract and buy the February contract.
 This is called a ‘rollover’.

-If you watch business news regularly, around the expiry time the TV anchor’s usually talk about the ‘rollover data’.
-Well, don’t get too confused about this, in fact it is quite straight forward.
-All they are trying to convey is a % measure on how many traders have ‘rolled over’ (or carried over) their existing positions from the current month to the mid month.
-If there are many traders rolling over their existing long positions to the next month then it is considered bullish, likewise if a lot of traders are rolling over their existing short positions to the next month then it is considered bearish.
+If you watch business news regularly, the TV anchor usually talks about the ‘rollover data’ around the expiry time.
+Well, don’t get too confused about this; in fact, it is quite straight forward.
+They are trying to convey a % measure of how many traders have ‘rolled over’ (or carried over) their existing positions from the current month to the mid-month.
+If many traders are rolling over their existing long positions to the next month, it is considered bullish; likewise, if many traders are rolling over their existing short positions to the next month, it is considered bearish.
 This is as simple as that.
 Now is this a proven technique to draw any concrete inference about the markets?
-Not really, it is just a perception of the market.
+Not really; it is just a perception of the market.

-So under what circumstances would one want to rollover rather than buy a long dated futures contract?
-Well, one of the main reasons for this is the ease of buying and selling aka ‘The liquidity’.
-In simple words, at any given point there are more number of traders who prefer to trade current month contract as compared to the mid or far month contract.
-Obviously when there are more traders trading the same contract the ease of buying and selling gets better.
+So under what circumstances would one want to roll over rather than buy a long-dated futures contract?
+One of the main reasons for this is the ease of buying and selling, aka ‘The liquidity.
+In simple words, at any given point, there is more number of traders who prefer to trade the current month contract as compared to the mid or far month contract.
+Obviously, when more traders are trading the same contract, the ease of buying and selling gets better.

-We are now at a very interesting stage.
+We are now at an exciting stage.
 You may find some of the discussion below a bit confusing, but just read through this and try to grasp as much as you can.
-At the right time in future we will talk more about this in detail.
+At the right time in future, we will talk more about this in detail.